CARTAvis/manual_source/source/analysis_tools.rst

   4. It will likely have a value of 0.
 Double click it, and then modify it to a value of "2".
   5. Close the about:config tab and now backspace will no longer navigate back a page.

 All created regions are listed in the region list widget with basic region properties.
 To select a region (region state changes to "selected"), simply click on the region in the image viewer, or click on the region in the region list widget.
 To modify the properties of a selected region, double-click on a region in the image viewer or a region in the region list widget.
-The color, line style, name, location, and shape, of a region are all configurable with the region property dialogue.
-To de-select a region, press "**esc**" key.
+The color, line style, name, location, and shape, of a region are all configurable with the region configuration dialogue.
+The location and shape properties can be edited in the image coordinate, or in the world coordinate with angular scales (default).
+To de-select a region or cancel a region creation process, press "**esc**" key.
 To delete a selected region, press "**delete**" or "**backspace**" key.
 The activated region can be locked by pressing "**L**" key or by clicking the "lock" icon in the region list widget or region property dialogue.
 When a region is locked, it cannot be modified (resize, move, or delete) with mouse actions and the "**delete**" or "**backspace**" key.
-A locked region, however, can still be modified or delected via the region property dialogue.
-Locking a region could help the stituation when users want to modify overlapping regions, or could prevent modifying a region accidentally.
-The "eye" icon is to show the corresponding region at the center of image view.
+A locked region, however, can still be modified or deleted via the region configuration dialogue.
+Locking a region could help the situation when users want to modify overlapping regions, or could prevent modifying a region accidentally.
+The "center" icon is to show the corresponding region at the center of image view.

 .. raw:: html